sacalon/sacalon/docs/ROADMAP.md

 <summary>v1.3.x</summary>

 ### Base
-- C++ in back-end
 - `new/delete` c++ keyword based memory management
 - null safety
 - basic support for pointers
 - use `std::array` for fixed sized array instead of `std::vector`
-- check if a function returns a value, else show error
+- check if a function not returns a value, else show error
 - redesign logo

 ### Language